VISTA and San Diego Drug LAWYER

 Lack of Knowledge or Intent

 Most drug crimes require the prosecution to prove you knew about the substance, and many also require they establish your intent, for example, in sales or trafficking charges.
-It can serve as strong criminal defense to claim you’re an unwitting accomplice.
-As an example, if you are roommates with someone who sells drugs and you didn’t know it, you are not guilty of sales or possession.
+Claiming you’re an unwitting accomplice can be a strong criminal defense.
+As an example, if you are roommates with someone who sells drugs and you don’t know it, you are not guilty of sales or possession.

 Negotiating a Plea Bargain